yyqqing/Dockerfiles/kafka-mesos/README.md

 # Intro
-A docker image could be built with `build-image.sh` script.
+A docker image modified from mesos/kafka-mesos, built on Oracle JRE 8 in Alpine;

-The image will have following pre-installed components:
-- openjdk-jdk;
-- mesos native libs;

 `/opt/kafka-mesos` folder will contain following content:
 - kafka*.tgz - kafka distro;